Bulkpe-fintech/Docs-ai-opensource/README.md

 # Docs AI by Bulkpe

 ## Description
-Docs AI by Bulkpe is a chatbot that allows users to add PDFs, URLs, or Notion pages as sources of knowledge.
+Docs AI is a chatbot that allows users to add PDFs, URLs, or Notion pages as sources of knowledge.
 Users can then ask any query regarding the provided documents.

 ## Getting Started